star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Sarah Mendelson

-Distinguished Service Professor of Public Policy and Head of Heinz College in Washington, DC
+Distinguished Service Professor of Public Policy and Director, Sustainable Futures

 At CMU, she co-chairs the University’s Sustainability Initiative and is a faculty affiliate of the Scott Institute for Energy Innovation.
-She is also a nonresident Senior Fellow with the Center for Sustainable Development in the Global Economy and Development program at the Brookings Institution, a co-chair of SDSN US, and a board member of the Free Russia Foundation.
+She is also a nonresident Senior Fellow with the Center for Sustainable Development in the Global Economy and Development program at the Brookings Institution, a co-chair of SDSN USA, and a board member of the Free Russia Foundation.

-She served from 2015-2017 as the US Representative to the UN’s ECOSOC and as an alternate delegate from the United States to the UN’s General Assembly.
+From 2015-2017, Ambassador Mendelson served from 2015-2017 as the US Representative to the UN’s ECOSOC and as an alternate delegate from the United States to the UN’s General Assembly.
 She led on international development, human rights, humanitarian affairs, and combating human trafficking.
 There she oversaw campaigns to get country-specific resolutions passed in the General Assembly and to get NGOs, including the Committee to Protect Journalists, accredited to the UN.

 Prior to her appointment as Ambassador, she served as a Deputy Assistant Administrator at USAID from 2010-2014 where she was the Agency lead on democracy, human rights, and governance.
-A long time policy entrepreneur, she has spent over 25 years working on development and human rights as a scholar and practitioner including in Moscow with the National Democratic Institute, on the faculty of the Fletcher School at Tufts University, and over a decade as senior adviser and inaugural director of the Human Rights Initiative at the Center for Strategic and International Studies.
+A long time policy entrepreneur, she has spent over 30 years working on development and human rights as a scholar and practitioner including in Moscow with the National Democratic Institute, on the faculty of the Fletcher School at Tufts University, and over a decade as senior adviser and inaugural director of the Human Rights Initiative at the Center for Strategic and International Studies.
 There she also worked as a senior fellow in the Russia and Eurasia Program where she over saw focus groups, public opinion surveys, and social marketing campaigns in Russia on a range of issues.

-The author of over 70 scholarly and public policy publications, Ambassador Mendelson received her BA in history from Yale University and her PhD in political science from Columbia University.
+The author of over 100 scholarly and public policy publications, Ambassador Mendelson received her BA in history from Yale University and her PhD in political science from Columbia University.
 She is a member of the Council on Foreign Relations.

 CMU's Sustainability Initiative